dondreytaylor/cointracker-explorer/README.md

 ###  Frontend Development Decisions

-While React could have been used to create the frontend of this demo, I decided to use Angular for a number or reasons including: out of the box page routing, reusuable component library, and tooling.
+While React could have been used to create the frontend of this demo, I decided to use Angular for a number of reasons including: out of the box page routing, reusuable component library, and tooling.
 To get a better understanding of how the application is structured on the frontend, I'll explain the folder structure.

 - **dist** - This contains the TypeScript and SASS compiled code that can be excuted directly with node.
 Files in this folder a generated on each save/build.
 - **dist_comprssed** - This contains the same files as dist/ except that they are tar gzipped for better compression